Founded in 1853, Aetna is a well-established company that currently serves about 46 million customers.

 Aetna makes it very easy to find an answer if it doesn't already appear on the website.
 Also, you can expect to contact someone from Aetna 24/7 (using certain mediums) and you will be given information to make the best medical decisions for you.

 Aetna's plans are only available in certain states (these include Alaska, Arizona, Connecticut, Delaware, Florida, Georgia, Illinois, Maine, Michigan, Nevada, New Jersey, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Texas, and West Virginia).
-The dental plans are even more limited, being available only in Delaware, Alaska, Arizona, Illinois, and Pennsylvania.
+The dental plans are even more limited, being available only in only a few states.

 Aetna's website does have plenty of FAQs sections, but they do not answer questions about prices, premiums, deductibles, and factors that affect these amounts (rather they focus on the logistics of account management).